-It is essential to understand their inherent nature and what makes them risky pets.
+It is essential to understand their inherent nature and what makes them risky and rare pets.

 While owning such a breed isn’t inherently wrong, potential owners should conduct extensive research before making a commitment.
 Research urges caution when selecting dog breeds with an increased probability of causing harm and injury.

 |Powerful, protective, often misunderstood due to poor ownership and media portrayal

 |Protective, can be aggressive if not properly socialized

 |Intelligent, protective, used in many forms of work including police and military

 |Highly intelligent, protective, can be aggressive if not properly trained and socialized

 |Powerful, protective, but generally gentle unless provoked